 - They must carry a learner permit for six (6) months before being able to apply for a driver license at the age of 16.

-- Must complete a driver education course after learner permit is issued.
+- Must complete a driver education course after the learner permit is issued.

-- Must complete the online Traffic Safety and Trends Exam before license is issued.
+- Must complete the online Traffic Safety and Trends Exam and pass with 100% before license can be issued.

 - Pass an eye test, written knowledge test, and driving skills test.

-- Complete 40 hours of driving with parent, 10 of which are after dark.
-(Parents, click here for helpful information on how to teach your teen to drive.)
+- Complete 40 hours of driving with parent (10 after sunset.)
+Parents, click here for helpful information on how to teach your teen to drive.

-- You must sign for financial responsibility until they are the age of 18.
-You can at anytime and for any reason withdraw your signature and this would cancel your minor’s driver license.
-Call our Customer Service with questions.
+- Parent must sign for financial responsibility until son/daughter is age 18.
+Parent can withdraw their signature at any time and for any reason, which would cancel your minor’s driver license.
+Call our Customer Service with questions at 801.965.4437.

-- Your minor that is younger than 17 cannot drive in Utah between the hours of 12:00 am and 5:00 am, there are some exceptions stated above.
+- Your minor driver younger than 17 cannot drive in Utah between 12:00 am, and 5:00 am; some exceptions are stated above.

-- Your minor that is 16 or 17 may not drive with any passengers who is not an immediate family member until six (6) months from the date the license was issued, “no driving with friends for the first six (6) months.“
+- Your minor driver that is 16 or 17 may not drive with any passengers who are not an immediate family member until six (6) months from the date the license was issued, “no driving with friends for the first six (6) months.“

-- Your minor cannot operate a motorcycle until they have tested and received a motorcycle endorsement.
+- Your minor driver cannot operate a motorcycle until they have tested and received a motorcycle endorsement.